 If the value of your home has risen by the time it is sold, you or your estate will only benefit from the increase in your remaining share of the property.

-You may lose out on the benefits of living rent free if you die or move out permanently soon after taking out a home reversion plan.
+You may lose out if you die or move out permanently after taking out a home reversion plan.
 However, some plans do provide some protection against this.

 What's the difference between the two schemes?